 The interpretation of these pedagogical competences to a certain position in pedagogical service institutions, pedagogical-professional service institutions in teacher, pedagogical expert, pedagogical lecturer positions, and in institutions under the Act on Protection of Children (Act 1997/XXXI on Protection of Children and Guardianship Administration) shall be approved by the minister responsible for education and published by the Educational Authority on its web site (Chapter 12).

 The qualification process of Teacher II grade also consists of two parts.
-On the one hand, the two-year portfolio should be uploaded to an online IT system run by the Educational Authority and it shall be defended with a personal presentation before two external experts and the head of the institution.
-On the other hand, two classes or sessions should also be presented to two external experts delegated by the Educational Authority and the head of the institution.
+First, the two-year portfolio should be uploaded to an online IT system run by the Educational Authority and it shall be defended with a personal presentation before two external experts and the head of the institution.
+For the second part, two classes or sessions should also be presented to two external experts delegated by the Educational Authority and the head of the institution.

-The qualification process required for the achievement of a Master Teacher degree includes the preparation of the preparatory plan of the Master Teacher application, the presentation of the Master Pedagogical Application..
+The qualification process required for the achievement of a Master Teacher grade includes the development of the preparatory plan of the Master Teacher application, the presentation of the Master Pedagogical Application.

-The parts of the qualification process required for the achievement of the degree of the Researcher Teacher's degree are the preparation, submission and defending of a researcher teacher's application.
+The parts of the qualification process required for the Researcher Teacher's grade are the preparation, submission and defending of a researcher teacher's application.

-A Master Teacher or a Researcher Teacher, who does not participate in the national pedagogical-professional examination, as an expert, adviser or does not perform a pedagogical-professional service assignment as a consultant in every fifth year of the qualification examination or qualification of the teacher, in order to keep the degree, he/she has to renew his/her application.
+A Master Teacher or a Researcher Teacher, who does not participate in the national pedagogical-professional examination, as an expert, adviser or does not perform a pedagogical-professional service assignment as a consultant, in order to keep the grade, he/she has to renew his/her application in every five years.

 Teacher evaluation tools, in particular the qualification exams and rating sheets, observations, evaluation aspects, processing aids, the detailed requirements of the portfolio for the Master Teacher and the Researcher Teacher applications, are uniform and public.
 The Educational Authority is responsible for the preparation, and after that it is approved by the Minister responsible for education.

-It is a permanent option for all teachers to take advantage of pedagogical, and other professional services, to advance on their teacher carreer model.
+It is a permanent option for all teachers to take advantage of pedagogical, and other professional services, to advance on their teacher career model.
 These are provided on a county level (organised by the pedagogical education centres of the Educational Authority, since they are responsible for pedagogical professional service provision), and include further training, counselling, and legal advice.
-In the event that a teacher faces a difficult professional, personal, etc. situation, he/she may rely on informal help from colleagues, and the principal, or may see the school psychologist if that is available.
+In the event that a teacher faces a difficult professional, personal, etc. situation, he/she may rely on informal help from colleagues, and the head of institution, or may see the school psychologist if that is available.

-The activities of teachers are supported by experts employed by an institution providing pedagogical-professional services or by other public education institutions, advisers (10.2).
-The task of the consultant is to assist and give opinions on the work of teachers (required in a specific subject or special pedagogical field), to organize consultations, trainings and professional forums.
+The activities of teachers are supported by experts, advisers employed by an institution providing pedagogical-professional services or by other public education institutions (10.2).
+The task of the consultant is to assist the work of teachers (required in a specific subject or special pedagogical field), to organize consultations, trainings and professional forums.
 A consultant with at least 10 years' experience shall perform his duties under central professional guidance.
 The Educational Authority maintains a list of consultants.

-The minister responsible for education operates the national pedagogical and professional control system, which is a developmental, supportive research and a repetitive evaluative audit that takes place every five years.
+The minister responsible for education operates the national pedagogical and professional inspection system (tanfelügyelet), which is a developmental, supportive research and a repetitive evaluative audit that takes place every five years.
 Its purpose is to monitor and evaluate teachers' work in accordance with external, uniform criteria to improve quality.
 The audit covers all public education institutions regardless of the maintainer.
-A Master teacher who has completed the training of the Educational Authority and is listed in the National Register of Experts may take part in the examination.
+A Master teacher who has completed the training of the Educational Authority and is listed in the National Register of Experts may take part in the audit.
 The national pedagogical and professional inspection is organized by the Educational Authority.
 It is carried out at three levels: institutional audit, audit of the head of the institution and inspection of teachers.

 Teachers’ salaries have always consisted of at least two parts: wages in accordance with the wage matrix, plus supplements paid in recognition of extra tasks or conditions at the workplace.
 Wages in accordance with the matrix has been a function of the teacher’s qualification, and the number of years spent in the public service.
 The introduction of the teachers‘ career path the number of years served became even more emphasised.

-The salary is based on the assumption that the teacher performs his/her tasks in 40 hours per week.
-That includes compulsory lessons, optional lessons, and duties related to supervising the children.
+The salary is based on the teacher’s 40 hours of work per week.
+That includes compulsory lessons, optional lessons, duties related to supervising the children and administrative tasks.

-The current legal framework makes a distinction between obligatory and optional allowances.
+The current legal framework makes a distinction between obligatory and optional wage supplements.

 The basic salary is supplemented by overtime pay, and a set of supplementary payments.
-Statutory supplementary payment must be given for extra work, e.g. to head of the institutions, leaders, form-masters, head of teaching staff, teachers helping the work of the students self-government, or those performing more complex work, e.g. those working with children with special needs, or in national minority education, in IT, etc., as well as on a geographical basis to those who work in a community disadvantaged from an economic and infrastructure point of view, or hit by a rate of unemployment in excess of the national average.
-There are optionally granted supplements, usually associated to extra work.
+Statutory supplementary payment must be given for extra work laid down in legislation, e.g. to head of the institutions, leaders, form-masters, head of teaching staff, teachers helping the work of the students self-government, or those performing more complex work, e.g. those working with children with special needs, or in national minority education, in IT, etc., as well as on a geographical basis to those who work in a community disadvantaged from an economic and infrastructure point of view, or hit by a rate of unemployment in excess of the national average.
+Supplements are given for teaching classes that exceed the required number of teaching hours.
 Incentives not related to earnings include food contribution, support to purchasing books, reduced-fare travel cards, museum cards, library cards, discounted book purchases.
 The employer may even support employees through a preferential loan.